rohit5126/90DaysOfDevOps/2026/day-03/Commands_cheat_sheet.md

 1. 'nc -zv [host] <port>' -> netcat test to check if port is open on remote host.
 2. 'ss -tulpn' -> View all listening network ports and the processes associated with them.
-3. 'curl -I [URL}' -> Fetch HTTP headers to check web server responses
+3. 'curl -I [URL]' -> Fetch HTTP headers to check web server responses

 ### Route Tracking & Packet Path